 Shell shock is a term originally coined in 1915 by Charles Myers to describe soldiers who were involuntarily shivering, crying, fearful, and had constant intrusions of memory.
 It is not a term used in psychiatric practice today but remains in everyday use.

-During my second tour, I was exposed to prolonged combat, a constant sense of hopelessness, and an environment characterized by above average friendly casualties.
-Although I failed to admit to its occurrence initially, my reaction upon return from this tour was (and, perhaps, continues to be) something I consider more akin to post traumatic stress.
+During my second tour, I was exposed to prolonged combat, a constant sense of hopelessness, and an environment characterized by above-average friendly casualties.
+Although I failed to admit to its occurrence initially, my reaction upon return from this tour was (and, perhaps, continues to be) something I consider more akin to post-traumatic stress.
 For a few years, for example, I dove fairly heavily into alcohol consumption.
 Methods less detrimental to my health, such as writing and reading, have replaced alcohol presently.
-However, the cause for all of these activities is the same - a desire for mental escape, which I relate to a prolonged state of reaction to my probable post traumatic stress."
-(See previous post - Changing how we think about psychological trauma: comment posttraumatic stress versus shell shock).
+However, the cause for all of these activities is the same—a desire for mental escape, which I relate to a prolonged state of reaction to my probable post-traumatic stress."

 Is shell shock the same as PTSD?
 This is an intriguing question; one that I've been scratching my head over for the last couple of weeks.